retroflexer/etcdutils/README.md

 # etcdutils
-Thee utility functions are useful for disaster recovery.
+These utility functions are useful for disaster recovery.
 These functions are currently being converted from shell scripts into golang library.